-Based on the Plan renewal rates provided by MESSA each spring, the contribution rates above will be revised annually, and distributed to all employees before May 15, or as soon as possible.
-An Open Enrollment period for each year will take place beginning approximately May 15 for no less than two (2) calendar weeks following distribution of the new rates.
-New contribution rates will take effect with the first pay period of the school year.
+Based on the Plan renewal rates provided by MESSA each fall, the contribution rates above will be revised annually, and distributed to all employees before October 15, or as soon as possible.
+An Open Enrollment period for each year will take place beginning approximately November 1 for no less than two (2) calendar weeks following distribution of the new rates.
+New contribution rates will take effect with the first pay period of the calendar year.